zen-fs/dom/readme.md

 npm install @browserfs/fs-dom
 ```

-## Building

--   Make sure you have Node and NPM installed.
-You must have Node v18 or newer.
--   Install dependencies with `npm install`
--   Build using `npm run build`
--   You can find the built code in `dist`.

 ## Usage

 > 🛈 The examples are written in ESM.
 If you are using CJS, you can `require` the package.
 If running in a borwser you can add a script tag to your HTML pointing to the `browser.min.js` and use BrowserFS DOM via the global `BrowserFS_DOM` object.